Silverdale, Staffordshire

 Silverdale is a village and civil parish in the Borough of Newcastle-under-Lyme in Staffordshire, west of Newcastle-under-Lyme.
-It is a self contained ward of Newcastle Borough Council returning 2 Councillors.
+It is a self contained ward of Newcastle Borough Council returning two Councillors.
 Historically, the village was dominated by the coal industry and records indicate coal was mined in the area as long ago as the 13th century.
 The last colliery, Silverdale Colliery, closed in 1998.
+Brick-maker Ibstock also operate a large clay quarry next to the former colliery.

 Silverdale Colliery

 The main employer in Silverdale for well over 100 years was Silverdale Colliery, also known locally as Kent's Lane.
 The first shafts were sunk in the 1830s and the colliery initially mined ironstone as well as coal.
 The main user of both the minerals was the nearby Silverdale Forge.

 The colliery was completely rebuilt during the 1970s when three new drifts were sunk to exploit new reserves in the Keele area.
 Production increased and the pit mined over one million tonnes annually but was closed in 1998, the last deep mine in North Staffordshire to close.

-One of the coal spoil heaps from the Silverdale mine on Hollywood road between Silverdale and Keele caught fire in 1996, 2 years before the site's closure, and continues to burn two decades later.
+One of the coal spoil heaps from the Silverdale mine on Hollywood road between Silverdale and Keele caught fire in 1996, two years before the site's closure, and continues to burn two decades later.
 While the fire is primarily underground there have been times when the heat and smoke have made it to the surface setting fire to parts of Holly Wood for which the road is named.
 Speculation has been raised that attempts to fight the fire or open it up for housing work could result in what is left of the Silverdale coal seam catching fire as well.

-Protests have been held against the local landfill.
+Walleys Quarry

+Silverdale and surrounding communities have been fighting for action on Walleys Quarry landfill, located at the village's entrance.
+Walleys, ran by controversial operator Red Industries, has repeatedly broken UN hydrogen sulphide emission levels.
+Local health workers have well-evidenced residents' widespread physical and psychological distress.
+The 'terrifying' stink, similar to rotting eggs, can be smelled for miles around.
+The affected communities have challenged the UK Environment Agency and authorities' inaction legally, protested and blocked the site's entrance.
+This struggle for environmental justice, in a community scarred by extractivism, continues.

+In November 2024, after the local council had exhausted other enforcement options, the Environment Agency ordered the site's closure for accepting new waste.
+In February 2025, the owner of the site, Walleys Quarry Ltd (now renamed from Red Indutries) went into liquidation and simultaneously disclaimed their environmental permits, meaning the landfill was transferred to the Crown Estate responsibility via Escheat.
+As the Crown Estate does not take any actions that could be construed as management, ownership or possession, the Environment Agency is currently using it's discretionary powers to reduce the risk of serious pollution.